mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 - [Use nested structure to organize CI classes](https://gitlab.com/gitlab-org/gitlab/-/issues/209745)
 - [WIP: Make it simple to build and use "Decoupled Services"](https://gitlab.com/gitlab-org/gitlab/-/issues/31121)

-The main idea in the past behind a **Bounded Contexts** was and was partially executed:
+We are partially executing a **Bounded Contexts** idea:

-- Make each team to own their own namespace, namespace which could be defined as a `module Namespace` or a separate Gem
+- Make each team to own their own namespace, namespace which is defined as a `module` in a codebase
 - Make each team to own their own tests, as namespaces would define a clear boundaries
 - Since we use namespaces, individual contributor or reviewer can know who to reach from domain exports about help with the given context

-The model of namespaces is actively being used today to model codebase around team boundaries, probably the most prominent namespaces being used today are `Ci::` and `Packages::`.
-They provide a good way to contain the given group code in a well-defined structure.
+The module namespaces are actively being used today to model codebase around team boundaries.
+Currently, the most prominent namespaces being used today are `Ci::` and `Packages::`.
+They provide a good way to contain the code owned by a group in a well-defined structure.

 However, the **Bounded Contexts** while it helps development, it does not help with the above stated goals.
-This is purely a logical split of the code when being developed.
-This does not prevent deep-coupling, like creating a circular dependency between a `Sidekiq Worker` and `API interface` (API can call Sidekiq Worker, Sidekiq can use API to create an endpoint path).
+This is purely a logical split of the code.
+This does not prevent deep-coupling.
+It is still possible to create a circular dependency (and it often happens) between a `Sidekiq Worker` and `API interface` (API can call Sidekiq Worker, Sidekiq can use API to create an endpoint path).

 The **Bounded Contexts** do not make our codebase smarter to know what depends on what, as the whole codebase is treated as single package that needs to be loaded and executed.

-## The Application Layers a **horizontal* split
+## The Application Layers (**horizontal* split)

-While we continue using **Bounded Contexts** in form of namespace separation that aids development and review process the **Application Layers** can provide a way to create a clean separation between different functional parts.
+While we continue leveraging **Bounded Contexts** in form of namespace separation that aids development and review process the **Application Layers** can provide a way to create a clean separation between different functional parts.

-Our main codebase usually named `GitLab Rails` (a GitLab running on Ruby on Rails) is in fact consisting from many **Application Layers** today.
-However, this distinction is not explicit, but rather implicit making our codebase to have a deep coupling.
+Our main codebase (`GitLab Rails` after a GitLab running on Ruby on Rails) consists many implicit **Application Layers**.
+This distinction today is implicit.
+There are no clear boundaries between them which results in a deep coupling.

-The **Application Layers** looks more at application not from the perspective of features (like CI or Packages), but more from perspective how we run the application.
-GitLab application today can be decomposed into the following application layers:
+The concept of **Application Layers** looks more at application from perspective how we run the application instead of perspective of individual features (like CI or Packages).
+GitLab application today can be decomposed into the following application layers.
+This list is not exhaustive, but shows a general different parts of a single monolithic codebase:

 - Web Controllers: we use that to process Web requests coming from users visiting web interface
 - Web API: we use that to process API calls coming from the automated tooling, in some cases also users visiting web interface